 The money management field comes with many terms which can be hard to keep track of.
 Understanding the subtle yet fundamental variations makes a world of difference in how you approach handling your wealth.
 Take, for example, the contrast between a wealth manager and a financial advisor.
 On the surface, the words may seem indistinguishable, but there are several critical differences.
 In this guide, we discuss the distinctions between wealth managers and financial advisors.

 What is a Wealth Manager?

-A wealth manager is a form of financial advisor, but these professionals tailor their expertise to high net worth clients.
+A wealth manager is a form of financial advisor or investment advisor, but these professionals tailor their expertise to high net worth clients.
 Oftentimes firms require a net worth of over $1 million or more just to open an account.
-Like a financial advisor, a wealth manager provides a bundle of different services like asset management, investment management, retirement planning, estate planning,etc to help you get the most from your money.
+Like a financial advisor, a wealth manager provides a bundle of different services like asset management, investment advice, retirement planning, tax planning, estate planning,etc to help you get the most from your money.

 Requirements to be a Wealth Manager

-Being a wealth manager doesn’t require any specific certifications, though most managers are usually CFA or CFP® certified.
+Being a wealth advisor or manager doesn’t require any specific certifications, though most managers are usually CFA or CFP® certified.
 Like any other profession, some wealth managers have more experience and are more qualified than others.
 Don’t hesitate to interview any potential manager you’re looking into to get a better idea of their certifications and experience and whether or not they’re the right wealth manager for you.
 You can also use services like the CFP Board verification tool or BrokerCheck one to see a wealth manager’s or any financial advisor’s certifications and background.
 We recommend that consumers seek financial advisors, including wealth managers, who are registered fiduciaries.

 Types of Wealth Management Clients